salilab/imp/modules/saxs/README.md

 \brief Support for small angle X-ray scattering (SAXS) data.

+Small angle X-ray scattering (SAXS) is an experimental technique that uses scattering of X-rays at low angles to determine structural information about proteins in solution.
+This has the advantage that a crystal is not required;
+however, the information is rotationally averaged.

+This module provides a number of classes to handle SAXS profiles.
+For example, Restraint includes the fit to a SAXS profile as an IMP restraint.

+See also IMP::foxs for a command line tool to generate a SAXS profile for a protein and fit it against an experimental profile, or IMP::saxs_merge for a tool to combine multiple experimental profiles.

 We provide a number of command line tools to handle SAXS profiles:

 # cluster_profiles {#cluster_profiles_bin}